Niksld/emct/README.md

 -pixeld.

-Feel free to share and make changes to the script, but please meantion me as the original
+Feel free to share and make changes to the script, but please credit me